EscalanteWizard/EscalanteWizard/README.md

 <h2 align="left">Hi 👋!
-My name is EscalanteWizard and I'm a BackEnd, security engineer and Cloud SoftWafre Dev from Costa Rica</h2>
+My name is EscalanteWizard, and I'm a BackEnd developer from Costa Rica.
+I also have a strong interest in data analysis, system security, and cloud solutions.</h2>

 ###